Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Need for a New Standard

-Microseismic data plays an essential role in ensuring the safety and enhancing the efficiency of underground mining operations.
-Although it is one of the many vital tools in the repertoire of modern mining techniques, the existing diverse data formats can impede smooth integration and analysis.
+The increase in microseismic data, particularly from expansive monitoring systems and new technologies like Distributed Acoustic Sensing (DAS), underscores the pressing need for a more efficient and unified data format.
+Currently, the varied nature of microseismic data formats hinders streamlined integration and analysis, posing challenges in managing and deriving value from large datasets.
+Given the critical importance of microseismic data in ensuring the safety and improving the operations of underground mining, establishing a standardized format becomes imperative.
+This standard would facilitate more straightforward data access, efficient storage, and smoother data exchanges across different platforms.

 #### Goal